ietf-wg-cellar/matroska-specification/matroska_security.md

 Attacks on a `Matroska Reader` could include:

-* Storage of an arbitrary and potentially executable data within an `Attachments Element`.
+* Storage of an arbitrary and potentially executable data within an `Attachments` element.
   `Matroska Readers` that extract or use data from `Matroska Attachments` **SHOULD** check that the data adheres to expectations or not use the attachment.